openlawteam/docs/docs/review-tool/README.md

 ---
 meta:
   - name: description
-    content: Creating and publishing high-quality "smart" legal agreements from scratch is a tough task, but now that you know more about the OpenLaw Markup Language you can help us to automate this process.
+    content: [TODO update as necessary] Creating and publishing high-quality "smart" legal agreements from scratch is a tough task, but now that you know more about the OpenLaw Markup Language you can help us to automate this process.
 ---

+# Review Tool

+## Interactive labeling tool

+## Content review of converted HTML agreements

+## Variable classification based on OL variable types

+## Text Editor for agreements in OL Markup Language

+---

+_Everything below is existing content._

 # Overview